lily1029/Furniture-Gallery/README.md

 * Allow customers to "like" items to save them for later
 * Analytics feature for super admin to understand website traffic and current market demands

+I am going to add more details here: